wp-plugins/plugin-organizer/readme.txt

 == Frequently Asked Questions ==
+Q. Does this plugin work with wordpress multi-site?

+A. Yes it has been tested on several multi-site installs.
+Both subdomain and sub folder types.

+Q. Does this plugin work with custom post types?

+A. Yes it has been tested with custom post types.
+You can add support for your custom post types on the settings page.

 Q. Does this only apply to WP MU or all types of WP installs?
 "NOTE: To enable selective plugin loading you must move the /wp-content/plugins/plugin-organizer/lib/PluginOrganizerMU.class.php file to /wp-content/mu-plugins.
 If the mu-plugins directory does not exist you can create it.
 The plugin will attempt to create this directory and move the file itself when activated.
 Depending on your file permissions it may not be successful."